trshant-sugoi/stackedit/drafts/2019-02-25-Compiler-I-AST.md

 1. Getting a parse tree out.
 2. Optimising the parse tree.

 Again, do have a look at [Vaidehi Joshi's](https://medium.com/basecs/grammatically-rooting-oneself-with-parse-trees-ec9daeda7dad) fantastic post on parse trees.
+Its extremely well written.

 ```mermaid
 sequenceDiagram